akobashikawa/rsg-hello/README.md

-# Hello Sub Component
+# Hello Props

 Print Hello.

-Using a simple sub component.
+Using props of a simple component.

-Component imported.